Baste-RainGames/PlayerLoopInterface/README.md

     /* This is a System.IntPtr.
 It's set for all of the built in leaf systems (see subSystemList).
 It's probably a pointer
      * to the c++ engine function that's run for those systems.
 Copying one could, in theory, allow you to eg. run the
      * builtin Update as your own thing, if you wanted?
+I haven't tested that!
      */
     updateFunction = IntPtr.Zero,